bitovi/bitops/docs/index.md

 * **[Configurable](/configuration-base):** Configure how you want bitops to deploy your application with environment variables or yaml
 * **[Event Hooks](/lifecycle):** If bitops doesn't have built-in support for your usecase, execute arbitrary bash scripts at different points in bitops' lifecycle.
-* **[Pipeline Agnostic](/examples):** By bundling all logic in bitops, you can have the same experience regardless of which pipeline service runs your CI.
+* **[Run Anywhere](/examples):** By bundling all logic in bitops, you can have the same experience regardless of which pipeline service runs your CI.
 You can even run bitops locally!

 ## How it works